 Is University in Germany free for international students?

-Every university in Germany charges a so-called semester contribution (Semesterbeitrag) which averages from 200 - 300 € per semester (there are also few colleges that charge higher or lower amounts).
-This contribution pays for administrative costs, social services, and your public transportation ticket which provides you with unlimited use of the local public transportation system.
+Every university in Germany charges a semester contribution (Semesterbeitrag), which averages between €200 and €300 per semester (there are a few universities that charge more or less).
+This fee covers administrative costs, social services and your public transport ticket, which gives you unlimited use of the local public transport system.

 1